szl97/bella-api-doc-gen/README.md

     ```

 The application is configured by default to use a SQLite database (`sqlite:///./test.db`) if `DATABASE_URL` is not otherwise specified, which is convenient for quick local testing but not suitable for production.

-## Removed Features

-*   **Scheduled Monitoring:** The service no longer supports automated, scheduled (cron-like) monitoring of repositories for changes.
-Documentation generation is now triggered exclusively via API calls.
-*   **Old CICD Webhook:** The previous unauthenticated `/webhook/cicd` endpoint has been removed.
-It is replaced by the authenticated `POST /v1/api-doc/gen-api-doc/{project_id}` endpoint, which requires a project-specific Bearer token.

-This provides a more secure and controllable way to trigger documentation updates.